Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/navbar.md

 ## Color schemes

+{{< callout warning >}}
+**New in v5.2.0:** Navbar theming is now powered by CSS variables and `.navbar-light` has been deprecated.
+CSS variables are applied to `.navbar`, defaulting to the "light" appearance, and can be overridden with `.navbar-dark`.
+{{< /callout >}}

-Theming the navbar has never been easier thanks to the combination of theming classes and `background-color` utilities.
-Choose from `.navbar-light` for use with light background colors, or `.navbar-dark` for dark background colors.
+Navbar themes are easier than ever thanks to Boosted's combination of Sass and CSS variables.
+The default is our "light navbar" for use with light background colors, but you can also apply `.navbar-dark` for dark background colors.
 Then, customize with `.bg-*` utilities.

 <!-- Boosted mod: hide the .navbar-light example since it is not valid by design but keep the possibility to use it anyway -->